Stable Restoration and Separation of Approximately Sparse Signals: Relevant Prior Art

 A large number of restoration and separation problems occurring in practice can be formulated as sparse signal recovery from sparsely corrupted signals using the input-output relation \fref{eq:systemmodel}.
-Special cases of the general model~\fref{eq:systemmodel} were studied in~\cite{donoho1989,laska2009democracy,laska,candes2005decoding,carrillo2010,wright2010,nguyen2011,kuppinger2010a,SKPB10,XiLi11}.
+Special or related cases of the general model~\fref{eq:systemmodel} have been studied in~\cite{donoho1989,GN08,laska2009democracy,laska,candes2005decoding,carrillo2010,wright2010,nguyen2011,kuppinger2010a,SKPB10,XiLi11}.

 \paragraph{Probabilistic recovery guarantees}